llambiel/letsecureme/post.md

 dpkg-reconfigure --priority=low unattended-upgrades
 ```

 Looks good so far.
-If you're using SSH key authentication, __and only if so !__, you may disable the SSH password authentication:
+If you're using SSH key authentication, __and only if so !__, you may also disable the SSH password authentication:

 ```
 sed -i 's|PasswordAuthentication yes|PasswordAuthentication no|g' /etc/ssh/sshd_config
 service ssh restart
 ```

-If you're not using SSH key authentication, we suggest to install fail2ban:
+If you're not using SSH key authentication, we suggest to install fail2ban to prevent brute force SSH attacks:

 ```
 apt-get install -y fail2ban
 ```

-## Setup
+## Nginx Setup

 Now we'll take care of Nginx.
-We're not going to install the package from the Ubuntu repository as we requires features (like HTTTP2) that can be found only in the latest "mainline" release branch.
+We're not going to install the package from the Ubuntu repository as we require features (like HTTTP2) that can be found only in the latest "mainline" release branch.
+We add then the Nginx official repository:

 ```
 wget http://nginx.org/keys/nginx_signing.key && sudo apt-key add nginx_signing.key && rm nginx_signing.key